The Spelling Bee: History

 The Spelling Bee began in 2007 with only six schools taking part.
-Maria Isabel Kubabom from SOS Herman Gmeiner School, Tema won the first edition by successfully spelling “Denigratory” and proceeded to the USA to represent Ghana in the international competition.
+Maria Isabel Kubabom from SOS Herman Gmeiner School, Tema won the first edition by successfully spelling “Denigratory” and proceeded to the US to represent Ghana in the international competition.

 Maria's appearance at the 80th Scripps National Spelling Bee made history as the first time an African participated in this international contest.
 For almost two decades, Ghana was the only African country participating in this prestigious international competition until 2025, where Nigeria also participated.

 The Spelling Bee has evolved; for instance, since March 2020, at the start of the 16th edition, the 4-tiered spelling program has been conducted both virtually and in-person, with the Preliminaries, Quarter-Finals being done virtually and the Semi-Finals and National-Finals taking place in-person.

 Originally with only a seat at the Scripps National Spelling Bee, since 2022, The Spelling Bee has secured two additional seats where two high-performing spellers (known in the competition's jargon as Yellow Bees) join the Champion for the Scripps Bee.